department-of-veterans-affairs/health-apis-vista-fhir-query/README.md

 Application for pulling real-time health records from VistA and returning them in a FHIR compliant format.

-# AlternatePatient IDs
+# Alternate Patient IDs

-The _AlternatePatient IDs_ feature supports testing in lower environments.
+The _Alternate Patient IDs_ feature supports testing in lower environments.
 In lower environments it is difficult (impossible) to have a set of patient IDs that work across the different systems, i.e. authentication, VistA, MPI, or Data Query.
-To enable testing, VFQ's _AlternatePatient IDs_ feature allows a _public_ ID to mapped to a _private_ ID for interacting with VistA.
+To enable testing, VFQ's _Alternate Patient IDs_ feature allows a _public_ ID to mapped to a _private_ ID for interacting with VistA.

 - _Public_ IDs are known to the caller and systems in the interaction hierarchy _before_ VFQ, such as authentication systems.
 For example, well known test patient `1011537977V693883` is a good public ID.
 - _Private_ IDs are know to systems in the interaction hierarchy _after_ VFQ, such as VistA.
 For example, Lighthouse QA VistA patient `5000000347` is a good private ID.

 Here's how it works:

-1. VFQ is configured to enable AlternatePatient IDs and provide a mapping between public and private IDs.
+1. VFQ is configured to enable Alternate Patient IDs and provide a mapping between public and private IDs.
 See [AlternatePatientIdProperties](vista-fhir-query/src/main/java/gov/va/api/health/vistafhirquery/service/config/AlternatePatientIdProperties.java).
-1. On each request, VFQ will check to see if the requested patient has been mapped as a AlternatePatient ID.
+1. On each request, VFQ will check to see if the requested patient has been mapped as a Alternate Patient ID.
 If so, VFQ temporarily swaps the request _public_ patient ID with a mapped _private_ patient ID.
 The _private_ ID is known to the VistA instances configured for a specific environment, e.g. QA.
 1. On each response, VFQ checks paging links and Patient references.
 If a _private_ patient ID is found, it is replaced with a _public_ ID.
 By separating response processing from request processing, this ensures the IDs emitted are always _public_ regardless of the request.
 For example, an Observation read request would not have a patient ID as part of the request.
 However, patient references would still be updated with their public ID equivalents.

 For example,